ehighberg/fetch/README.md

 #### Endpoints

-- GET `/user`
+- GET `/users`
-	- Index route returning an array of all Users
+	- Index route returning all users
-- POST `/user`
+- GET `/users/:id`
-	- Create route for a new user
+  - Show route returning a single user requested by ID

+- GET `/rooms`
+  - Index route returning a list of all chat rooms
-- GET `/user/:id`
+- GET `/roomwithdetails/:id`
-  - Show route for a user requested by ID
+  - Show route for a single chat room with all its posts and user info

-- PUT `/user/:id/`
+- POST `/posts`
-  - Edit a user's profile info
+  - Create route which adds a post to a room

-- DELETE `/user/:id`
+- GET `/teams`
-  - Delete a user's profile
+  - Index route returning all teams

 <br>